leonsegal/Therewolf/README.md

 ## Warlock

 The warlock is on the werewolf team and wins if the werewolf wins.

+They will resurrect themselves if the werewolf wins and they're dead.

 The warlock looks like a villager to the seer.

 During the night-phase, the warlock can look at one player to see if they are the seer.

 The werewolf and warlock do NOT know each other's identity.

 # Seer

-During the night, the seer looks at one player and the moderator tells them if that player is the werewolf.
+During the night, the seer checks a player to see if that player is a werewolf.

 # Hunter